 The World’s Most Traveled Rhubarb Pie

 Everyone who knows me, even marginally, knows I love sweets.
-So earlier this month I was in chocoholic bliss when as assignment brought me to Zurich’s Lindt Home of Chocolate.
+So earlier this month I was in chocoholic bliss when an assignment brought me to Zurich’s Lindt Home of Chocolate.
 Indeed I stayed so long learning about the 5,000-year history of the humble, yet all-important bean while inhaling the blissful aroma, that as closing time approached, staff was likely concerned they had a squatter.

 Armed with three pounds of chocolate, including several debut confections, I bid auf weidersehen to my heroes, Lindt, Sprungli, and Teuscher.
 Hopping on a Lake Zurich commuter boat to Burkliplatz, I then strolled Bahnhofstrasse, Zurich’s glitzy shopping street.
 But who needs Cartier and Piaget when one has chocolates and pralines?
 Ending at the Hauptbanhof, Zurich’s main train station, I boarded the train to Zurich’s international airport with my chocolate stash bound for Iceland.